10 Places You Can Find Positive Geared Property For Sale

 If you can find the properties then your job as an investor is half done.
 This list of 10 places where you can find positively geared properties will help you narrow your search and focus on the properties and areas more likely to generate you a positive cash flow.

-There is also my updated list of 12 places to find positive cash flow for sale in Australia over at Positive Property Australia.
+There is also my updated list (and free eBook) of the 12 places to find positive cash flow for sale in Australia over at Positive Property Australia.

 It took me years and hundreds of hours of trawling the real estate sites on the web to discover where positive cash flow properties were hiding.
 I assure you that they DO exist and that you can find them all over Australia.
 The first thing I did before even looking for properties was read about how the successful investors had already done it.
 Mimicking someone else’s success and learning from their mistakes is easier than doing it yourself (and you can get rich quicker too).
 Have a look at my list of the Top Ten Positive Cash Flow Property Books.